gregrgay/edx-documentation/en_us/shared/browsers.rst

 * `Firefox <https://mozilla.org/firefox>`_
 * `Internet Explorer <https://microsoft.com/ie>`_

+.. note:: If you use the Safari browser, it does not support the search feature for the `edX documentation`_.
+This is a known limitation.

 The edX Platform is routinely tested and verified on the current and previous version of each of these browsers.
 We generally encourage the use of and fully support only the latest version.